 There is usually food and water waiting in the pens on the ships when the cattle and sheep are loaded, or it is provided shortly afterwards.

 Water is provided constantly, with most ships having a desalination plant on board.
 The troughs are checked and cleaned several times a day.

 Fresh food is distributed at least twice a day.
 It comes in pellet form, along with some chaff or hay.
-Sheep and cattle have a chance to get used to the feed before boarding the ships, as they spend several days in a feedlot called a Registered Premises.
+Sheep and cattle have a chance to get used to the feed before boarding the ships, as they spend several days in a feedlot called a Registered Establishment.

 Many cattle and sheep actually put on weight during the voyage.

 No, it is quite different.
 Livestock are usually on trucks for relatively short periods.
 Being close together helps them to stay on their feet around corners, given they can’t ‘hang on’.
 It also stops them lying down, which could see them injured.

 There is a lot more room on a ship, which provides the cattle and sheep with enough space to move around, get to the feed and water troughs, and lie down when they want.
 Live export ships are often called ‘floating feedlots’ as it is a similar set-up.

 There are 360 degree videos of the livestock pens on a ship on this virtual ship tour.